excell-mobility/example-x509-authentication/get-free-ssl-certificate-via-lets-encrypt.md

 In our case, this will simply be **il-test.excell-mobility.de** .

 Secondly, we need to choose a [key size](https://en.wikipedia.org/wiki/Key_size) for our SSL certificate.
 This will define the encrypting algorithm's security's upper-bound.
-Select a key size of your choice, here we will be using **4096 bits**.
+A nice collection of safer encryption parameters for different applications and a good starting point for further reeding is [https://cipherli.st/](https://cipherli.st/).Select a key size of your choice, here we will be using **4096 bits**.

 ## Step 3: Run the Certbot software!